kaushikgopal/RxJava-Android-Samples/README.md

              \____________ f5 _______|

 The code for this example has already been written by one Mr.skehlet in the interwebs.
 Head over to [the gist](https://gist.github.com/skehlet/9418379) for the code.
 It's written in pure Java (6) so it's pretty comprehensible if you've understood the previous examples.
 I'll flush it out here again when time permits or I've run out of other compelling examples.

+### 16. Simple Timeout example (using timeout)

+This is a simple example demonstrating the use of the `.timeout` operator.
+Button 1 will complete the task before the timeout constraint, while Button 2 will force a timeout error.

+Notice how we can provide a custom Observable that indicates how to react under a timeout Exception.

 ## Work in Progress: